Oreoxmt/pingcap-docsite-preview/markdown-pages/en/tidb/release-7.5/upgrade-tidb-using-tiup.md

 ## Upgrade caveat

 - TiDB currently does not support version downgrade or rolling back to an earlier version after the upgrade.
 - For the v4.0 cluster managed using TiDB Ansible, you need to import the cluster to TiUP (`tiup cluster`) for new management according to [Upgrade TiDB Using TiUP (v4.0)](https://docs-archive.pingcap.com/tidb/v4.0/upgrade-tidb-using-tiup#import-tidb-ansible-and-the-inventoryini-configuration-to-tiup).
-Then you can upgrade the cluster to v{{{ .tidb-version }}} according to this document.
+Then you can upgrade the cluster to v7.5.6 according to this document.
-- To update versions earlier than v3.0 to v{{{ .tidb-version }}}:
+- To update versions earlier than v3.0 to v7.5.6:
     1. Update this version to 3.0 using [TiDB Ansible](https://docs-archive.pingcap.com/tidb/v3.0/upgrade-tidb-using-ansible).
     2. Use TiUP (`tiup cluster`) to import the TiDB Ansible configuration.
     3. Update the 3.0 version to 4.0 according to [Upgrade TiDB Using TiUP (v4.0)](https://docs-archive.pingcap.com/tidb/v4.0/upgrade-tidb-using-tiup#import-tidb-ansible-and-the-inventoryini-configuration-to-tiup).
-    4. Upgrade the cluster to v{{{ .tidb-version }}} according to this document.
+    4. Upgrade the cluster to v7.5.6 according to this document.
 - Support upgrading the versions of TiDB Binlog, TiCDC, TiFlash, and other components.
 - When upgrading TiFlash from versions earlier than v6.3.0 to v6.3.0 and later versions, note that the CPU must support the AVX2 instruction set under the Linux AMD64 architecture and the ARMv8 instruction set architecture under the Linux ARM64 architecture.
 For details, see the description in [v6.3.0 Release Notes](/releases/release-6.3.0.md#others).
 - For detailed compatibility changes of different versions, see the [Release Notes](/releases/release-notes.md) of each version.
 Modify your cluster configuration according to the "Compatibility Changes" section of the corresponding release notes.